SpacingBat3/WebCord/CONTRIBUTIONS.md

 Type `npm run make -- --help` in the Terminal for more advanced usage.

 ## Packaging
 Sometimes you don't want to package the application (to quickly debug the application after packaging it) or there's no standard for your OS supported by the Electron Forge.
-Fortunelly, you can still produce the directory containing the electron binary for your OS and architecture and packaged sources in `app.asar` with the Electron Forge.
+Fortunately, you can still produce the directory containing the electron binary for your OS and architecture and packaged sources in `app.asar` with the Electron Forge.

 ### How-to
 ```sh